cbefus/Eynnyd/docs/source/guide/tutorials/response_interceptors.rst

         LOG.info("Built Response: {s} for Request: {r}".format(s=response, r=request))
         return response

-Response interceptors are passed both the request (modified by any request interceptors it has passed through) and the response (either from the handler which created it or any prior response interceptors who may have changed it).
+Response :ref:`Interceptor`s are passed both the request (modified by any request :ref:`Interceptor`s it has passed through) and the response (either from the :term:`Handler` which created it or any prior response :ref:`Interceptor`s who may have changed it).
 It returns a response and this case we are simply returning the response we were passed.

-The response returned is the response that will be passed to any follow up response interceptors or, if this is the final one, sent to the client.
+The response returned is the response that will be passed to any follow up response :ref:`Interceptor`s or, if this is the final one, sent to the client.
 You can use this to either modify the response you are given (Ideally through building a clone) or return a completely different response.